 I take a healthy sip of my drink, finishing it off.
 I’m fairly confident Sloane Reed could wear a shapeless sack and I would still think she was the most gorgeous woman in the room.
 Any room.

-But Marc is right.
+But Flynn is right.
 She’s spent the last three years shooting me down at every opportunity.
 Except the first opportunity.
 The first night.
 I’m annoyed by my body’s reaction to the memories that filter through my brain and for a brief minute I contemplate breaking my rule and ordering another drink.